Kia Sportage review

 The HEV has 587 litres while the PHEV has 540.
 Those are still big numbers by class standards, and we managed to fit eight carry-on suitcases below the parcel shelf of a Sportage HEV, putting it well ahead of the ZR-V and Austral (six cases) and on a par with the Tucson.

 All that means the Sportage should have no trouble handling your family's holiday luggage.
-The HEV’s flat floor lies flush with the boot opening, so it's easy to slide bulkier items in and out without a load lip to contend with.
-If you need to access the shallow storage area underneath, the floor can be flipped up and latched on to the base of the parcel shelf to keep it in place.
+The latest version of the HEV comes with height-adjustable boot floor, which sits flush with the boot opening in its highest setting so it's easy to slide bulkier items in and out without a load lip to contend with.
+In its lowest position, there’s a small lip to lift items over and the floor slopes upwards towards the seats.

-“Long and deep, the Sportage’s boot is usefully bigger than rivals such as the Honda ZR-V and Renault Austral – and it has more underfloor space than those, too.
+“The Kia Sportage’s long, deep boot is usefully bigger than the Honda ZR-V and Renault Austral, and has more underfloor space too.
 Its ability to carry eight carry-on suitcases made it perfect for a recent early-morning airport run.” – Stuart Milne, Digital Editor

 Buying & owning